andrii-kovalskyi02/vue-estate-hub/README.md

 ### Features

-- View available houses for sale
+- **View available houses for sale**: Users can browse through a comprehensive list of houses that are currently available for sale.
+They can view images, pricing information, location details, and other relevant information about each property.
-- Create, edit, search, and delete listings
+- **Create, edit, search, and delete listings**: Users have the ability to create new listings for houses they want to sell.
+They can also edit existing listings to update information or add new details.
+A search functionality allows users to quickly find specific listings based on criteria such as location, price, or amount of rooms.
+Additionally, users can delete their listings if they are no longer relevant.
-- Add your favorite listing to your favorites list
+- **Add your favorite listing to your favorites list**: Users can mark listings as their favorites, adding them to a personalized favorites list for easy access later on.
-- Sort products based on your preferences
+- **Sort products based on your preferences**: Users can sort the list of available houses based on their preferences.
+This could include sorting by price, year of construction or size.
+Sorting options provide users with flexibility in how they want to explore the available listings.
-- View detailed listing descriptions
+- **View detailed listing descriptions**: Each listing includes a detailed description of the property, providing users with important information such as property features, amenities, and any other relevant details.
+This allows users to make informed decisions when browsing through listings.
-- Enjoy a responsive and user-friendly design
+- **Enjoy a responsive and user-friendly design**: The web application features a responsive design that adapts seamlessly to different screen sizes and devices.
+It offers a user-friendly interface with intuitive navigation, ensuring a smooth and enjoyable browsing experience for users across various devices.

 ## Demo